Rhayader is proud to be a Church in Wales school and we base our school ethos on Christian Values whilst celebrating individuals faiths and beliefs.

 Our values that are taught throughout school life are:

-We are pleased and proud to announce that Rhayader Church in Wales Primary School is the first school to achieve the Peace Mala accreditation in Powys.
+We are pleased to announce that Rhayader Church in Wales Primary School is the first school to achieve the Peace Mala accreditation in Powys.

 The Peace Mala and Church schools work go hand in hand.
-We teach 12 Values over a 2 year cycle and link them to everyday life and the Peace Mala message ‘To treat others as you would like to be treated’.
+We teach the 12 values above over a 2 year cycle and link them to everyday life and the Peace Mala message ‘To treat others as you would like to be treated’ through everything we do.

 The Peace Mala award looks at different religions and the promotion of tolerance and understanding of other and their beliefs.